LilDarkin/Simple-CRUD-website/README.md

 # Instructions
 1. Clone the repository
 2. Create database and name it "blogdb"
+3. Import the blogdb.sql into the database
-3. Run the file login.php
+4. Run the file login.php

 You can try this account for login
 email: synapse@gmail.com